torproject/onionbalance/docs/installation.md

     pip3 install -r requirements.txt
     pip3 install -r test-requirements.txt

-Then Onionbalance can be run directly from the working copy:
+Then Onionbalance can then run directly from the working copy:

     ./onionbalance.py